 You also may be in danger of falling victim to a second infection at this point.
 Your body is still recovering from the last fight, so be sure to continue washing your hands and disinfecting surfaces around you to reduce your risk of catching another virus.
 Caution at this stage will help ensure that you get all the way better.

 Sometimes what seems like a cold can develop into something more serious.
-No matter the day, if you experience any of these more serious symptoms, check with your doctor right away:
+Check with your doctor right away if you experience any of these more serious symptoms:

-- Fever accompanied by a rash, severe headaches, confusion, severe back or abdominal pain, or painful urination.
+- fever accompanied by a rash, severe headaches, confusion, severe back or abdominal pain, or painful urination

-- Coughing or sneezing mucus that is green, brown, or bloody.
+- coughing or sneezing mucus that is green, brown, or bloody

-- Tender and painful sinuses.
+- tender and painful sinuses

-- White or yellow spots in your throat.
+- white or yellow spots in your throat

-- Severe headaches with blurred vision, dizziness, and/or nausea or vomiting.
+- severe headaches with blurred vision, dizziness, and/or nausea or vomiting

-- Pain or discharge from your ears.
+- pain or discharge from your ears

-- Persistent pain in the abdomen.
+- persistent pain in the abdomen

-- Profuse sweating, shaking, or chills.
+- profuse sweating, shaking, or chills

 All of these symptoms may signal the presence of another infection or other medical issue.
-If you experience any of these while you're trying to self-treat for a cold, be sure to see your doctor right away.
+If you experience any of these while you're trying to self-treat a cold, be sure to see your doctor right away.